mattcroat/redesign/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 That's it!
 The final code only has more code related to Socket.io but you can use any WebSocket library.

-So we don't have to backtrack make sure you install the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node) with `npm i @sveltejs/adapter-node` because it's required for this to work.
+To avoid backtracking install the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node) with `npm i @sveltejs/adapter-node` because it's required for this to work.

 Add the plugin code inside `svelte.config.js` or extract it into a separate file.